curiosityr0ver/Flight_Management/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact [Ishu Mehta] at [mehta.ishu14@gmail.com].